cuthbertLab/music21/music21/doc/moduleMeter.rst

 **subdivide()**

-    Retuirn a MeterSequence If an integer is provided, assume it is a partition count
+    Subdivision takes a MeterTerminal and, making it into a a collection of MeterTerminals, Returns a MeterSequence.
+This is different than a partitioning a MeterSequence in that this does not happen in place and instead returns a new object.
+If an integer is provided, assume it is a partition count

 **ratioEqual()**

     Compare the numerator and denominator of another object.
+Note that these have to be exact matches; 3/4 is not the same as 6/8

 Properties
 ~~~~~~~~~~

 Locally Defined

+**weight**

 **numerator**